Tanabodee-Yambangyang/git-commands/README.md

 3. There are 2 ways to create a local Git repository.
 What are they?

-   - ***Initializing a Repository in an Existing Directory:*** If you want to get controlling your project with Git.
+   > ***1.Initializing a Repository in an Existing Directory:*** If you want to get controlling your project with Git.
 You can create a new empty Git repository by going to your project’s directory and then type `git init` command.
 You can then add your files by typing `git add` and finally using `git commit` to commit all your files.

-   - ***Cloning an Existing Repository:*** If you want to get a copy of an existing Git repository.
+   > ***2.Cloning an Existing Repository:*** If you want to get a copy of an existing Git repository.
 You can use `git clone <url>` that'll create a directory initializes a `.git` directory inside it and pulls down all the data for that repository.

 4. When you create a git repository by entering `git init`, Git will create a "hidden" directory for the local repository.
 Where is the directory for this local repository (relative to the directory where you typed "git init")?

-   - ***Answer:*** When you type `git init`.
+   > ***Answer:*** When you type `git init`.
 Git will create a hidden directory in the project root folder.

 ## Adding and Changing Things